adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Æternity core blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.

-Erlang was chosen because it is the perfect choice to write a Blockchain from scratch allowing to achieve superior code execution stability and performance.
+Erlang was chosen because it is the perfect choice to write a blockchain from scratch allowing to achieve superior code execution stability and performance.

 # How does Æternity protect from the next DAO happening? #
 Since contracts are independent, it is much easier to prove and verify what each contract does.